 You can find inexpensive picnic baskets at discount stores or dollar stores, and then fill it with items that reflect your relationship with the bride and groom.
 If they’re going on a Hawaiian honeymoon, include things like sunscreen, sunglasses, and beach towels.
 If they’re getting married in wintertime, pack blankets and hot cocoa mix.
 The point is to make it personal by including something that reminds you of the couple or their interests.

-Another idea is to create a handmade gift such as a shadowbox with their wedding invitation and special photos.
+Another idea for wedding gifts on a budget is to create a handmade gift such as a shadowbox with their wedding invitation and special photos.
 If you have time, consider making a scrapbook for the bride and groom filled with pictures from their relationship.
 If you don’t have a lot of photos or memories to add, consider writing down some words of encouragement for them as newlyweds; you could also include some funny stories or memories from your time with them.

 Not feeling very crafty?
 Buy a simple frame or two and add photos of the couple and their favorite adventures together.
 Most dollar stores and discount home-goods stores have frames for every budget.
 For a personal touch, you can always have the frame engraved with the couple’s names, wedding date, and a unique quote about love or marriage.

 Visit your local wine store, and ask the resident wine expert to recommend a wine that will age well.
 Then, wrap up the bottle with a note inviting them to toast their love on their first, fifth, or 10th wedding anniversary.

 Wine is an excellent choice for newlyweds because it’s affordable and thoughtful but not overly personal or sentimental.
 You can get creative with how you wrap it up with a nice wine bag or even throw in a gift card for a local restaurant they can visit when their anniversary comes around.